dsa0x/sicher/Readme.md

 # Sicher

-Sicher is a port of Rails secret management system.
+Sicher is a port of Rails secret management system that was introduced in Rails 6.

 Sicher is a go module that allows storage of encrypted credentials right in VCS.
-The can only be decrypted by a key file which is not added to the source control.
-The file is edited in a temp file and destroyed after each edit.
+The credentials can only be decrypted by a key file which is not added to the source control.
+The file is edited in a temp file on a local system and destroyed after each edit.

 Using sicher in a project creates a set of files